-Considering taking on a DIY campervan conversion in Ireland for summer 2021?
+Considering taking on a DIY campervan conversion in Ireland in 2021?
 Here are a few things to keep in mind before you even start looking for a van.

-There’s also been a huge boom in campervans.
-They have that idyllic, open-road look, you can pretty much take them anywhere and the fact that you don’t have to worry how well it was cleaned between guests is extra appealing right now.
+Summer 2021 has seen a huge boom in campervans.
+Ideal for staycationing, they have that idyllic, open-road look, you can pretty much take them anywhere and the fact that you don’t have to worry how well it was cleaned between guests is extra appealing right now.
 Factory conversions and already-converted vans have flown up in price, which means many are turning to DIY conversions, my partner and I included.

 Unfortunately, the actual conversion process is really the simplest bit.
 So long as you have space to do it and an idea of what you want, you can get stuck right in.
 You’ll inevitably make mistakes but they’re all learning curves and if you have the time to put into it, it’s a very fulfilling experience.